 The District voluntarily participates in LAIF (Local Agency Investment Fund), regulated under Section 16429 of the State Government Code.
 LAIF allows local agencies such as the District to participate in a Pooled Money Investment Account managed by the State Treasurer Office and overseen by the Pooled Money Investment Board and the State Treasurer Investment Committee.
 A Local Agency Investment Advisory Board oversees LAIF.
 The fair value of the District's position in the pool is the same as the value of its pool shares.
-The total amount invested by all public agencies in LAIF, as of June 30, 2018 was approximately \$86.2 billion.
-The District had a contractual withdrawal value of \$7,048 in LAIF.
-At June 30, 2018, these investments matured in an average of 193 days.
+The total amount invested by all public agencies in LAIF, as of June 30, 2019 was approximately \$105.8 billion.
+The District had a contractual withdrawal value of \$3,005,840 in LAIF.
+At June 30, 2019, these investments matured in an average of 173 days.

 The District voluntarily participates in CAMP (California Asset Management Trust).
 The Trust is organized and operated in a manner and in accordance with objectives and policies intended to preserve principal, provide liquidity so that Shareholders will have ready access to their pooled funds, provide a high level of current income consistent with preserving principal and maintaining liquidity, and place investments, document investment transactions, in respect to the investment of debt issuances, and account for funds in a manner that is in compliance with the arbitrage rebate and yield restrictions requirements as set forth in the Internal Revenue Code and related U.S. Treasury regulations.
 The Trust's Investment Advisor currently invests available cash in the Pool, in a limited list of investments authorized by California Government Code Section 53601.
-The fair market value of the District's position in the pool, as of June 30, 2018 was approximately \$10.5 million.
-At June 30, 2018, these investments matured in an average of 60 days.
-As of June 30, 2018, the investments had an ending balance of \$2,017,285.
+The District reports its investments in CAMP at the fair value amounts provided by CAMP, which is the same as the value of the pool share.
+At June 30, 2019, these investments matured in an average of 54 days.
+As of June 30, 2019, the investments had an ending balance of \$2,994,334.